daveprowse/linux-security/labs/lab-20/lab-20.md

 ## Analyze the Profile and Apache

-Check that the new profile is being :
+Check that the new profile is running:

 `aa-status`